-A modern, spirited and diverse city with community at its core, Gay San Antonio is an offbeat queer destination for those who love to explore.
-With a surprisingly boisterous gay scene, historical attractions, avant-garde dining, and fabulous mix of cultures and people -- San Antonio is so much more than meets the eye.
+A modern, spirited and diverse city with the community at its core, Gay San Antonio is an offbeat queer destination for those who love to explore.
+With a surprisingly boisterous gay scene, historical attractions, avant-garde dining, and a fabulous mix of cultures and people – San Antonio is so much more than meets the eye.

 They say only steers and queers come from Texas, and while you won’t find many steers roaming the streets of San Antonio, there certainly isn’t a shortage of queers here …